mahabib-dev/mahabib-dev/README.md

 I specialize in HTML, CSS, JavaScript, MySQL, PHP, and WordPress, with deep knowledge of responsive design, SEO-friendly structure, and cross-browser compatibility.
 From static websites to dynamic WordPress themes and WooCommerce shops, I develop solutions that are both visually appealing and functionally powerful.

-I'm continuously learning and exploring new technologies to stay ahead in the ever-evolving digital world.
-Whether it's collaborating on open-source projects or building full-stack websites for clients, I take pride in delivering quality results on time.

 Feel free to check out my repositories, connect with me or reach out for collaboration.
 Let’s create impactful digital experiences together!

 Skills: HTML5/CSS3/JavaScript/MySQL/PHP/WordPress